 Consider private markets as the alternative investing counterpart of publicly traded stocks.
 Unlike stocks and bonds, however, when a business seeks private investors, only accredited or qualified individuals may invest.
 Successful private market investments have historically shown the ability to outperform their public market proxies.2 There are three broad categories of private market investments:

 Typically, seeking a worthwhile investment in this area requires familiarity with a given sector.
 You may want to consider tapping into a network of investors and advisors to help source solid private market opportunities.

 Hedge funds are investments that use pooled funds with the goal of achieving significant return potential.
 Hedge funds mostly consist of stocks and bonds, in addition to currency and futures markets.
 They often use shortening strategies and leverage to enhance returns or manage risk.

-Because of the inherent risk associated with hedge funds, most are only appropriate for accredited/qualified investors, those who could withstand the total loss of value of their investment.
+Because of the inherent risk associated with hedge funds, most are only appropriate for accredited/qualified investors.
+Investors must have the ability to withstand the total loss of value of their investment.

 Get more details on how hedge funds work to diversify your portfolio.

 If you meet qualification requirements to include alternative investments in your portfolio, there are additional issues to consider to determine whether they’re an appropriate fit.
 These include:

 Alternative investments are not a “do-it-yourself” investment option.
 “The support of a financial professional is vital to gain access to this part of the market,” says Haworth.
 “You need to think through the complexities and costs and determine which types of alternatives are most suitable for your circumstances.”